 When Tricia Rosen was ready to restart her financial services career, she was happy to see the industry had changed for the better.

 “Now that my children are older I wanted to reenter the workforce, and it was great to see that comprehensive financial planning is now valued and more accessible due to technology advances,” Rosen says.
-She founded Access Financial Planning, a registered investment advisory firm in Andover, Massachusetts, that focuses on families who have someone with special needs.
+She founded Access Financial Planning, a registered investment advisory firm in Andover, Massachusetts, that focuses on helping employees who have equity compensation.

 “Since I had waited so long to start my dream job, I wanted to make sure my work aligned well with my values, so I decided to launch my own RIA,” she says.

 Among her other credentials and preparations for launching the firm, Rosen passed the Series 65 exam, a ticket to entry for those joining or launching a fee-only RIA.
 The exam’s formal name is the Uniform Investment Adviser Law Examination, but it’s typically referred to as the Series 65.

 The process for becoming an investment advisor representative differs from a career at a broker-dealer, which works on a commission basis.
 In the latter case, a candidate would generally pass the Series 7 exam, along with either a Series 63 or Series 66.

 When taking the Series 65 to join an RIA, candidates must complete the exam within 180 minutes.
 A passing score is 72%, which translates to correctly answering 94 of the 130 scored questions.
 The Financial Industry Regulatory Authority, which administers the exam, does not release Series 65 pass rates.

 The test covers financial industry regulation, securities law, ethics, investments and economics.
 All these topics factor into a financial advisor’s day-to-day work.
 Most candidates devote considerable time to studying for the Series 65.